tymonherzyk/neutral-modelling-framework/Fitting/README.md

 MainParameters.saveDataPath = MainParametersTable.Value{4};
 MainParameters.saveLogPath = MainParametersTable.Value{5};
 ```
-Here `importFilename` referes to the input variable spreadsheet _fittingParameters_ with `opts.Sheet` defining the specific sheet _fitting_. 'opts' defines multiple options on how the data is loading, defining exact range of cells to import.
-All data is stored in 'MainParameters' data structure and converted to their respective data types.
+Here `importFilename` referes to the input variable spreadsheet _fittingParameters_ with `opts.Sheet` defining the specific sheet _fitting_. `opts` defines multiple options on how the data is loading, defining exact range of cells to import.
+All data is stored in `MainParameters` data structure and converted to their respective data types.

 Importing data files is handled by:
 ```matlab